Bejeweled 2 (Windows, Mac OS X)

 Offset 141,142,143, each with tempo 136.
 Unlisted.

-A very high detailed and shiny loader bar.
-The current one is more energetic.
+A very high-detailed and shiny loader bar.
+The used one is more energetic.

 An unused score widget.
-Interesting enough, one of the prerelease images of the game has a section in the middle which also has this shine, texturing, and palette.
+Interestingly enough, a prerelease image has a section in the middle which also has this shine, texturing, and palette.

 Bejeweled 1 Leftovers

-The unused loading bar from Bejeweled 1 is still present in Bejeweled 2, left unused.
+The unused loading bar from Bejeweled is also in Bejeweled 2, still unused.

 The menu score font from Bejeweled Deluxe.